Why Companies Are Adopting A ‘Zero-Trust’ Cyber Security Model

 While no security policy is flawless, and data breaches can never be eliminated completely, zero-trust is one of the greatest security solutions available today.
 Zero-trust minimizes the attack surface and decreases the impact and severity of cyberattacks, cutting down on the time and cost of responding to and cleaning up after a breach.

 Products that support zero trust are becoming more and more popular.
-According to research firm Markets and Markets, the market for zero trust security will increase from $19.6 billion in 2020 to $51.6 billion in 2026.
-Target-based cyber attacks are becoming more common, while data protection and information security requirements are becoming more strict.
-These are the main market-driving drivers.
+According to research firm Markets and Markets the market for zero trust security will increase from $19.6 billion in 2020 to $51.6 billion in 2026.
+Target-based cyber attacks are becoming more common while data protection and information security requirements are becoming more strict.

 From a cost-benefit analysis standpoint, zero-trust use cases offer a number of security benefits that are otherwise difficult to obtain or unattainable.